LTurret/himePicParser/README.md

 # himePicParser

-A tool for getting all the pictures url in the specificed card page that belongs to matsurihi.me
+A tool for downloading all the pictures in a specified card page that belongs to mltd.matsurihi.me

 ## Build